Barney Martin: Career

 In 1975, Martin originated the role of Amos Hart in the Broadway musical Chicago, in which he introduced the song "Mr. Cellophane".
 He appeared in many more musicals during his career, most notably South Pacific, The Fantasticks, and How Now, Dow Jones.
 Much of Martin's work has been in television, where he had a long career as a character actor.
 He played a gangster called the "Cheese Man" in a Golden Girls episode.
 He played a love interest for Thelma Harper in the Hawaii episode of Mama's Family, and he played the father of Frank Fontana on Murphy Brown.
 He appeared in an episode of Full House as Ranger Roy, the host of a popular kids' TV show.
 In 1981, he portrayed Ralph Marolla, father of Liza Minnelli's character in the film Arthur and the following year appeared on Barney Miller in the episode "Obituary".

-In 1990, Martin was cast as the fictional father of Jerry Seinfeld, Morty Seinfeld in the sitcom Seinfeld.
-His first appearance was in season 2's "The Pony Remark".
-Martin replaced Phil Bruns who first portrayed the character in his first appearance in Season 1's "The Stake Out".
-He took on the role upon showrunners Larry David and Jerry Seinfeld deciding they wanted the character of Morty Seinfeld to be harsher, as they thought Bruns was too laid-back for the character.
+In 1991, Martin was cast as the fictional father of Jerry Seinfeld, Morty Seinfeld in the sitcom Seinfeld.
+His first appearance was in Season 2's "The Pony Remark".
+Martin replaced Phil Bruns, who first portrayed the character in Season 1's "The Stake Out".
+Although he was the second actor to portray Jerry's dad in the show, he is the one most associated with the role, as Bruns only appeared in one episode.
+Martin took on the role upon showrunners Larry David and Jerry Seinfeld deciding they wanted the character of Morty Seinfeld to be harsher, as they thought Bruns was too laid-back for the character.
 He retained this role until the series ended in 1998.

 Death

-On March 21, 2005, he died of bladder cancer in Studio City, Los Angeles, California, at age 82.
+Martin died of bladder cancer on March 21, 2005, in Studio City, Los Angeles, California, at age 82.
 He was cremated, and his ashes were returned to his family.